 RECHARGE RESOURCES PLANS CSAMT SURVEY TO DEPTH 500M FOR DDH4 DRILL HOLE AND PRODUCTION WELLS AT POCITOS 1 LITHIUM SALAR

-/EIN News/ -- Vancouver, BC, Feb.
-21, 2023 (GLOBE NEWSWIRE) -- Recharge Resources Ltd. (“Recharge” or the “Company”) (RR: CSE) (RECHF: OTC) (SL5: Frankfurt) is pleased to announce the Company has engaged with Quantec Geoscience Argentina S.A. (“Quantec”) to provide a Controlled-Source Magnetotellurics (“CSAMT”) audio-telleric geophysical survey subject to scheduling in March or April 2023 to delineate the lithology and potential aquifers on its 800 ha property down to depth of 500m at the flagship Pocitos 1 Lithium Brine Project in Salta, Argentina.
+Vancouver, BC, Feb.
+21, 2023 (GLOBE NEWSWIRE) -- Recharge Resources Ltd. ("Recharge" or the "Company") CSE (RECHF: OTC) (SL5: Frankfurt) is pleased to announce the Company has engaged with Quantec Geoscience Argentina S.A. ("Quantec") to provide a Controlled-Source Magnetotellurics ("CSAMT") audio-telleric geophysical survey subject to scheduling in March or April 2023 to delineate the lithology and potential aquifers on its 800 ha property down to depth of 500m at the flagship Pocitos 1 Lithium Brine Project in Salta, Argentina.

 Figure 1.
 CSAMT Survey